97 Pub Quiz Questions [6 Rounds, Answers, Tie-Breaker]

 Round 2: History

-History is where pub quizzes separate good teams from great ones.
-Dates look trivial but hide traps.
-LearnClash curates history questions that force you to check what you think you remember.
+History separates good teams from great ones.
+Dates look trivial.
+They hide traps.
+LearnClash builds history questions that make you double-check what you think you remember, because half-remembered dates lose more quizzes than missing knowledge does.

 Figure 3: Round 2 rewards precise dates and names over general impressions.